 Crowned "Miss America of the Bellydance" in 1995, she has performed and/or taught in 41 countries.
 She was one of the original "Bellydance Superstars", has written three books, produced two music CD's of Africa's oldest band, the "Ikhwan Safaa Musical Club of Zanzibar", and currently films ethnological dance documentaries; Zanzibar Dance, Trance and Devotion, was completed in 2011.
 "Ethiopia Dances for Joy", was released in 2013.
 "Pockets of Treasure", Dance and more in America's deep south is Ms. Dallal's current project, scheduled for completion in late 2016.

 Tamalyn Dallal currently travels around the world to perform and teach dance workshops.
 Each fall she teaches a month long workshop in Shanghai, China, sponsored by the Isis Club.
-In addition, in the summer, she teaches a week long workshop at her own studio outside of Seattle, the "Zamani Culture House".
+In addition, in the summer, she teaches a week long workshop at her former studio outside of Seattle, the "Zamani World Dance".

 One of Tamalyn's early Middle Eastern dance teachers was the famous New Orleans artist "Habeba" who was a household name during the 1970's.
 She took Tamalyn, a teenager with talent, but little money under her wing.
 Habeba enlisted Tamalyn to lead warm up exersises in exchange for free classes.
 Soon, they were driving all over the Bayou together to teach from town to town as Habeba trained Tamalyn in her teaching method.